Caledonia man reportedly assaulted roommate after victim told of possible COVID-19 exposure

-CALEDONIA — A Caledonia man is facing charges after reportedly assaulting his roommate who had told the accused about possible exposure to COVID-19.
+CALEDONIA — A Caledonia man is facing charges after reportedly assaulting a roommate who had told the accused about possible exposure to COVID-19.

 Thomas Mikulance, 53, of the 400 block of Three Mile Road, is charged with misdemeanor battery and disorderly conduct, with domestic abuse assessments.